d3/d3-selection/README.md

 <div>32</div>
 ```

 Note that the order of the DOM elements matches the order of the data.
-This is true because the old data’s order and the new data’s order were consistent.
+This is because the old data’s order and the new data’s order were consistent.
 If the new data’s order is different, use [*selection*.order](#selection_order) to reorder the elements in the DOM.
+See the [General Update Pattern](http://bl.ocks.org/mbostock/3808218) example thread for more on data joins.

-<a name="selection_datum" href="#selection_datum">#</a> <i>selection</i>.<b>datum</b>()
+<a name="selection_datum" href="#selection_datum">#</a> <i>selection</i>.<b>datum</b>([<i>value</i>])

 Gets or sets the bound data for each selected element.
-Unlike the [*selection*.data](#selection_data) method, this method does not compute a join (and thus does not affect the enter and exit selections).
+Unlike [*selection*.data](#selection_data), this method does not compute a join and thus does not affect indexes or the enter and exit selections.

 If a *value* is specified, sets the element’s bound data to the specified value on all selected elements.
-If the *value* is a constant, all elements are given the same data; otherwise, if the *value* is a function, then the function is evaluated for each selected element, being passed the previous datum `d` and the current index `i`, with the `this` context as the current DOM element.
+If the *value* is a constant, all elements are given the same datum; otherwise, if the *value* is a function, then the function is evaluated for each selected element, being passed the previous datum `d` and the current index `i`, with the `this` context as the current DOM element.
 The function is then used to set each element’s data.
 A null value will delete the bound data.
-This operator has no effect on the index.

 If a *value* is not specified, returns the bound datum for the first (non-null) element in the selection.
 This is generally useful only if you know the selection contains exactly one element.